Osteocalcin

 Osteocalcin, also known as bone gamma-carboxyglutamic acid-containing protein (BGLAP), is a small (49-amino-acid) noncollagenous protein hormone found in bone and dentin, first identified as a calcium-binding protein.

-Because osteocalcin has gla domains, its synthesis is vitamin K dependent.
+Because osteocalcin has gla domains, its synthesis is vitamin K2-dependent.
 In humans, osteocalcin is encoded by the BGLAP gene.
 Its receptors include GPRC6A, GPR158, and possibly a third, yet-to-be-identified receptor.
 There is evidence that GPR37 might be the third osteocalcin receptor.

 Function

-Osteocalcin is secreted solely by osteoblasts and thought to play a role in the body's metabolic regulation.
-In its carboxylated form it binds calcium directly and thus concentrates in bone.
+Osteocalcin is secreted solely by osteoblasts and is thought to play a role in the body's metabolic regulation.
+In its carboxylated form, calcium is bound directly to the bone and thus concentrates here.

 In its uncarboxylated form, osteocalcin acts as a hormone in the body, signalling in the pancreas, fat, muscle, testes, and brain.